Particular/docs.particular.net/nservicebus/sagas/index.md

 snippet:saga-find-by-expression

 Underneath the covers, when `CompleteOrder` arrives, NServiceBus asks the saga persistence infrastructure to find an object of the type `OrderSagaData` that has a property `OrderId` whose value is the same as the `OrderId` property of the message.
-If found the saga instance will be loaded a the `Handle` method for the `CompleteOrder` message will be invoked.
-Should the saga instance not be found and the message, like in this case, not be allowed to start a saga the [saga not found](/nservicebus/sagas/saga-not-found.md) handlers will be invoked.
+If found the saga instance will be loaded and the `Handle` method for the `CompleteOrder` message will be invoked.
+Should the saga instance not be found and the message not be allowed to start a saga, the [saga not found](/nservicebus/sagas/saga-not-found.md) handlers will be invoked.

 ### Auto correlation